Sales

 The 48-hour re-engagement window

 Once a prospect goes silent post-demo, you have approximately 48 hours before re-engagement rates drop sharply.
-After 72 hours, the deal has usually shifted from "thinking it over" to "moved on".
-Send a personalised follow-up — one that references a specific moment from the demo — within 24 hours.
-Reference their stated pain, not your product's features.
+After 72 hours, the deal usually shifts from "thinking it over" to "moved on."
+Day 0 of the playbook above is non-negotiable — same business day, within 4 hours.

 Book a 20-minute demo